-PCAF, through education and service, prevents HIV infection, assists persons affected by HIV/AIDS, addresses related health problems, and combats associated stigma and discrimination.
+PCAF, through education and service, prevents HIV acquisition, assists persons impacted by HIV and associated illnesses, and combats HIV-related stigma and discrimination.

 - We respect individuals and are dedicated to serving their needs.